matthewfaw/mixnmatch/README.md

 **This is the code used to run simulations associated with our Mix&Match paper:** <INSERT-LINK-HERE>

- _Please cite the above paper if this code is used in any publication_
+ _Please cite the above paper if this code is used in any publication._

+ **Code to setup the infrastructure to run these experiments in Google Cloud can be found [here](https://github.com/matthewfaw/mixnmatch-infrastructure).**

 ## How-To